 The list of reasons why business owners, professionals, and investors can (and do) get sued is almost endless.
 That said, some of the most common lawsuits and liabilities for high-net-worth individuals include:

 At Romano & Sumner, we use a variety of asset protection tools, and we tailor each client’s strategy to his or her personal circumstances.
 No two asset protection strategies are exactly alike, and the tools we recommend for you will depend on a variety of factors relating to your business or profession, your risk profile, your accumulated wealth, and your estate plan.
 Generally speaking, however, the types of tools we use and recommend include:

-Not necessarily.
 While insurance can help limit your personal exposure, it does not provide absolute protection.
-Plaintiffs’ lawyers routinely claim damages above and beyond defendant’s insurance limits, and there are certain types of liabilities (such as personal guarantees) that will not be covered by your insurance policies.
+Plaintiffs’ lawyers routinely claim damages above and beyond the defendant’s insurance limits, and there are certain types of liabilities (such as personal guarantees) that will not be covered by your insurance policies.

-What is the likelihood that you might get sued?
+What is the likelihood of getting sued?
 Most of the 70,000 civil lawsuits filed every day in America target small business owners and medical professionals.
-Lawsuits against small businesses, professionals and others presumed to have deep pockets have become more numerous in recent years as people lose their jobs, homes and other assets that require cash payments.
+Lawsuits against small businesses, professionals, and others presumed to have deep pockets have become more numerous in recent years as people lose their jobs, homes, and other assets that require cash payments.